-- 1.8.1 Replaceable rubber reclaimer liners: Rubber liners are available for 600 cfm and 900 cfm reclaimers that have a removable top and are designed to accept liners.
-Liners are not available for 300 cfm reclaimers.
-The liners prolong service life of the reclaimer and should be installed when using silicon carbide, aluminum oxide, or other aggressive media, as noted in Section 1.9.4.
-Rubber liners are shown on Page 32, Figure 35. - 1.8.2 Externally adjustable vortex option: Not available for 300 cfm reclaimer.
-The vortex is available for 600 cfm and 900 cfm reclaimers.
-It fine-tunes media separation; refer to Section 5.5 for additional information.
-The vortex is an option when the cabinet is provided with a CDC-1 Dust Collector but is standard on reclaimers when the cabinet is provided from the factory with an RPC-2 or RPH-2 Dust Collector.
+- 1.8.2 Replaceable rubber reclaimer liners: Rubber liners prolong service life of the reclaimer and should be installed when using silicon carbide, aluminum oxide, or other aggressive media, as noted in Section 1.9.4.
+Rubber liners are available for a reclaimer that has a removable top and designed to accept liners.
+Rubber liners are shown on Page 38, Figure 45. - 1.8.3 Externally adjustable vortex option: The vortex fine tunes media separation; refer to Section 5.5 for additional information.
+The vortex is an option on 900 cfm cabinets with a CDC-1 Dust Collector but is standard on reclaimers when the cabinet is provided from the factory with an RPC or RPH Dust Collector.